Objects

 public class Test {

-//Without "this", this line would set the parameter num equal to itself.
+//without this "this" keyword, this line would set the parameter "num" equal to itself.

 }